EdwaRen/Recycle-Can-iOS/README.md

 Recycle Can can be installed manually or on the app store.
 The way to manually install this iOS application is detailed below

 ## Download
+It is recommended to download Recycle Can directly from the App Store, however, it can still be downloaded manually.
 Find the Recycle_Can.ipa file in the main directory and download it.
 This can be done by doing

 ```
 $ git clone https://github.com/EdwaRen/Recycle_Can_iOS